Henryvw/hvw_webhub/quotes_i_like.markdown

 First make the change easy, then make the change.
 Sandi Metz, kind of

 Teaching music is not my main purpose.
-I want to make good citizens.
 If children hear fine music from the day of their birth and learn to play it, they develop sensitivity, discipline and endurance.
 They get a beautiful heart.
 Suzuki

-The sick in soul insist that it is humanity that is sick, and they are the surgeons to operate on it.
-Eric Hoffer

 It has often been said that power corrupts.
 But it is perhaps equally important to realize that weakness, too, corrupts.
 Power corrupts the few, while weakness corrupts the many.
 Hatred, malice, rudeness, intolerance, and suspicion are the faults of weakness.
 The resentment of the weak does not spring from any injustice done to them but from the sense of inadequacy and impotence.
 They hate not wickedness but weakness.
 When it is their power to do so, the weak destroy weakness wherever they see it.
 Eric Hoffer